 The Partnership for Inclusive Agricultural Transformation in Africa (PIATA) was launched in 2017 as a strategy for transforming agricultural systems by driving integrated delivery within agro-economic zones and across value chains, for enhancing in-country coordination and for deepening engagements with the private sector to transition African agriculture from subsistence to sustainable business occupations.

-AGRA’s partners in PIATA are leading organizations in African agriculture, including Bill & Melinda Gates Foundation (BMGF), Rockefeller Foundation, Department for International Development (DFID), BMZ Germany and the United States Agency for International Development (USAID), all who also support AGRA’s overall strategy and overall goal and objectives.
+AGRA’s partners in PIATA are leading organizations in African agriculture, including Bill & Melinda Gates Foundation (BMGF), Rockefeller Foundation, UK Foreign, Commonwealth & Development Office (FCDO), BMZ Germany and the United States Agency for International Development (USAID), all who also support AGRA’s overall strategy and overall goal and objectives.

 The UK Foreign, Commonwealth & Development Office (FCDO) has recently joined the partnership and brings greater focus on regional food markets and food trade through policy predictability and market systems development.
 The Federal Ministry of Economic Cooperation and Development.
 Other partners may join PIATA in future.